PacktPublishing/Challenging-Java-Structured-Concurrency/Chapter02/P15_PrintVirtualThread/README.md

-# Introducing virtual threads:
+# Interpreting the toString() output for a virtual thread
-Explain and exemplify the main concepts of virtual threads.
+Write several snippets of code for printing/logging virtual threads in different states (via the toString() method).